Life Lines

 Provisions of first aid in early years settings

-The Risk Assessment The first aid risk assessment needs to be conducted in every work place this includes the school, nursery and child care setting.
+The first aid risk assessment must be conducted in every workplace, including schools, nurseries, and childcare settings.
+Important considerations must be taken into account.care setting.
 What needs to be considered?

 Continuing Professional Development CPD

-Paediatric first aid focuses on the provisions of first aid in Infants and a child.
+Pediatric first aid focuses on providing first aid to infants and children.

 Continuing Professional Development CPD

-The Risk Assessment The first aid risk assessment needs to be conducted in every work place this includes the school, nursery and child care setting.
+The first aid risk assessment must be conducted in every workplace, including schools, nurseries, and childcare settings.
+Important considerations must be taken into account.care setting.
 What needs to be considered?

 Continuing Professional Development CPD

-First aid certificates are valid for 3 year, it is highly recommended by the HSE and EYFS that individual have additional or refresher training in first aid over the 3 year period.
+First aid certificates are valid for 3 year, it is highly recommended by the HSE and EYFS that individuals have additional or refresher training in first aid over the 3-year period.
 A risk assessment should be conducted with this question in mind.
 Do I or staff need continuous training in paediatric first aid?
 Life Lines knows the answer.
 Life Lines offers free E-Learning to everyone working with children.
 If you are reading this then you are CPD.

-The Risk Assessment The first aid risk assessment needs to be conducted in every work place this includes the school, nursery and child care setting.
+The first aid risk assessment must be conducted in every workplace, including schools, nurseries, and childcare settings.
+Important considerations must be taken into account.care setting.
 What needs to be considered?

-The Risk Assessment The first aid risk assessment needs to be conducted in every work place this includes the school, nursery and child care setting.
+The first aid risk assessment must be conducted in every workplace, including schools, nurseries, and childcare settings.
+Important considerations must be taken into account.care setting.
 What needs to be considered?

-The Risk Assessment The first aid risk assessment needs to be conducted in every work place this includes the school, nursery and child care setting.
+The first aid risk assessment must be conducted in every workplace, including schools, nurseries, and childcare settings.
+Important considerations must be taken into account.care setting.
 What needs to be considered?

 Page 1 Session 2- Roles & Responsibilities